Disclaimer: This post contains affiliate links.

 Hence, I wrote this article to guide rabbit guardians on what kind of hay to buy, where to buy hay, and which is the best hay for your rabbits?

-What kind of hay for rabbits?
+What is the best type of hay for rabbits?

 Depending on your rabbit and your accessibility you have a variety of options of hay to feed your rabbits.